learnlearnin/learnlearnin.github.io/content/public-health-groups-india.md

 Several people (often doctor couples) moved to villages and set up rural hospitals.
 A good directory of these groups is available in http://ruralhospitalnetwork.org/

-As of April 2025, here are the groups that are listed on RHN website:
+As of November 2025, here are the groups that are listed on RHN website:

 1. Gudalur Adivasi Hospital (Tamil Nadu)
 2. Swasthya Swaraj Comprehensive Community Health Programme (Odisha)